achikin/testrail-jenkins-plugin/README.md

 Developers
 -----
 This is a Maven project.
 You'll need the following in your ~/.m2/settings.xml.
+As an alternative, the settings file from the repo can be used directly, with `mvn --setings settings.xml ...`

     <settings>
       <pluginGroups>